Chairman of the Board (film): Production

 Phillip Goldfine, who served as senior VP of Trimark Pictures, is credited with green lighting the film.
 The film was shot in Southern California whereas Carrot Top himself comes from Florida.

-On May 15, 1997, Courtney Thorne-Smith made a guest appearance on Late Night With Conan O’Brien to promote two projects she was involved in: the season finale of Melrose Place and Chairman of the Board.
+On May 15, 1997, Courtney Thorne-Smith made a guest appearance on Late Night with Conan O'Brien to promote two projects she was involved in: the season finale of Melrose Place and Chairman of the Board.
 Comedian Norm Macdonald was a fellow guest on that night and, sitting next to Thorne-Smith, he heckled both Carrot Top and the film Thorne-Smith was promoting, incredulous that Thorne-Smith had left Melrose Place to star in a film with Carrot Top.
 When O'Brien asked Thorne-Smith the name of the film, Macdonald interjected, "If it's got Carrot Top in it, do you know what a good name for it would be?
 Box Office Poison."
-After Thorne-Smith revealed the Chairman of the Board title and O'Brien challenged Macdonald to make fun of it, Macdonald quipped, "I bet the 'Board' is spelt B-O-R-E-D!"
+After Thorne-Smith revealed the Chairman of the Board title, O'Brien challenged Macdonald to make fun of it; Macdonald immediately quipped, "I bet the 'Board' is spelled 'B-O-R-E-D!'"
 Macdonald said he apologized to Carrot Top, saying he "felt kind of bad after that" and that he had not considered that Carrot Top might have been watching that night.